New York Uninsured Motorist Accident Lawyer

 • The insured motorist got involved in a hit-and-run accident where the at-fault party could not be identified.

-On October 1st of 1993 was released the Supplementary Uninsured Motorist Endorsement that gives extra protection against at-fault drivers who do have insurance but the limit is not enough to properly compensate the offended party.
+On October 1st, 1993, the Supplementary Uninsured Motorist Endorsement was released.
+This endorsement gives extra protection against at-fault drivers who do have insurance, but the limit is not enough to adequately compensate the offended party.

 • The Claimant Must Provide Timely Notice (and Forward Suit Papers)